mattwar/Dumbo/src/Dumbo/Strategies.md

     This type union is implemented as an object reference via erasure.
     It must use means other than the type system to encode the member types of the union.

-    It has the smallest footprint (8 bytes).
+    >It has the smallest footprint (8 bytes).
-    It may allocate due to boxing.
+    >It may allocate due to boxing.
-    It is not possible for tearing to occur.
+    >It is not possible for tearing to occur.
-    It is null when assigned from default.
+    >It is null when assigned from default.
-    It can be matched from object or generic.
+    >It can be matched from object or generic.
+    >It may not work well in other languages, since its membership constraints may not be understood.

     ```
-        global using Union = object;
+        global using TypeUnion = object;
     ```